iScsc/iscsc.fr-blog-notify/README.md

 Bot to notify on Discord that a new article has been created on the club website.

+## How to

+I wrote a simple tutorial on the basics to build a similar project on the [iscsc website](https://iscsc.fr/blog).
+Look for the blog post "Making a Discord bot to notify of new articles" from the 12th of December, 2022 until urls are fixed

 ## Config

 In `main.py`, specify your Discord token and the channel ID in which the bot needs to post notifications.
 You can also chose the refresh timer, in minutes.